Mrki111/LegalAdvisorChatbot/README.md

    - **Solution**: LangChain’s conversation memory is used.
 All user and AI responses are kept in a short buffer so the chatbot sees recent dialogue.

 2. **Storing Chat History Securely**
-   - **Challenge**: Chat logs must be stored for auditing but might contain sensitive data.
+   - **Challenge**: Chat logs must be stored but might contain sensitive data.
-   - **Solution**:
-     - Messages are stored in PostgreSQL with basic authentication.
+   - **Solution**: Messages are stored in PostgreSQL with basic authentication.
-     - Encryption or secure hosting is recommended for production.

 3. **Deployment Complexity**
    - **Challenge**: Coordinating backend, frontend, and database can be difficult.